xtivia/jetray-runtime-angular/README.md

 # jetray-runtime-angular
-Webpack generated "runtime" for Angular used by JetRay portlet generator
+Webpack generated "runtime" for Angular used by Jetray portlet generator

 TL;DR